The subtle statistics of the distance ladder: On the distance prior and selection effects: Discussion and Conclusion

-The issue is easier to see in Bayesian (re)analyses of the distance ladder, which do (or at least should) treat distances as inferred parameters.
-To our knowledge all such analyses fail to account for the volume effect:~\citet{March} implicitly uses a uniform prior on cosmological redshifts,~\citet{Feeney} and~\citet{Mandel} explicitly use uniform priors on distance moduli, and~\citet{Becker} and~\citet{Suvodip} explicitly use a uniform prior on distance.
+The issue is easier to see in Bayesian (re)analyses of the distance ladder, which do (or at least should) treat distances as inferred parameters and hence adopt one of our Bayesian methods (rather than $\chi^2$).
+To our knowledge all such analyses fail to account for the volume effect:~\citet{March} implicitly uses a uniform prior on cosmological redshifts,~\citet{Feeney} and~\citet{Mandel_SNe} explicitly use uniform priors on distance moduli, and~\citet{Becker} and~\citet{Suvodip} explicitly use a uniform prior on distance.
 This latter produces a result between the uniform-in-$\mu$ and uniform-in-volume priors, and would therefore underestimate $H_0$ in the case of redshift selection but may approximately account for the effect of a joint redshift-and-magnitude selection.
-Other Bayesian SN frameworks such as \texttt{UNITY}~\citep{UNITY}, \texttt{Steve}~\citep{Steve} and \texttt{CIGaRS}~\citep{CIGaRS} do not treat distances as latent parameters at all.
-If working with distance moduli, this means they implicitly assume the uniform-in-$\mu$ prior, which again would require redshift selection in order to produce an unbiased $H_0$. \texttt{BayeSN}~\citep{BSN_1, Mandel_2011,BSN_2,Grayling_2024} adopts a uniform-in-$\mu$ prior both when fitting for the photometric distance modulus of an individual SN with a pre-trained model, and when using hierarchical Bayesian inference to train the model on a sample of SNe simultaneously to learn the population-level components of the spectral energy distribution (where this prior is multiplied by a distance--redshift likelihood constraint).

-Many of our calculations have assumed a volume-limited survey, allowing us to neglect selection effects.
-This is to demonstrate that the volume prior is entirely independent of selection, a point that is sometimes lost in the literature when both are called ``Malmquist bias''.
-While we have shown that selection effects can practically (partially) undo the effect of the volume prior, they are conceptually unrelated effects: the prior describes the \emph{intrinsic} distribution of sources, while selection alters the \emph{observables'} likelihood.
-They come together only on application of Bayes' theorem.